Electroblob77/Wizardry-Wiki/Artefacts.md

 ## Usage
 If the _Baubles_ mod is installed, artefacts may be equipped by placing them in the appropriate bauble slot.
 Otherwise, an artefact is considered equipped when placed in a hotbar slot.
 Only the first two rings, and first one amulet or charm, can be active at any one time, with the leftmost hotbar slots taking priority.

+Some artefacts require a particular spell to be bound to a wand on the player's hotbar in order to function.
+The spell will be cast as if the player had cast it directly with the wand, so the wand must have enough mana to cast it.
+If there is more than one wand with the spell equipped, the leftmost wand will be used.

 ## List of Artefacts

+There are currently 63 artefacts in wizardry: 30 rings, 18 amulets and 15 charms.

 ### Rings